Updated Feb 02, 2026

 Text Link

-When building no-code apps, API errors can disrupt functionality, frustrate users, and create development headaches.
+When building apps with AI-powered tools, API errors can disrupt functionality, frustrate users, and create development headaches.
 These issues often stem from problems like invalid requests, authentication failures, or server-side glitches.
 Here's what you need to know:

 • 400 Bad Request: Caused by malformed JSON, missing fields, or unsupported ID formats.
 Use tools like JSONLint to validate your requests.